 6 What are the benefits which can be achieved by using hierarchically modulated signals?

-7 What are the effects of normal, abnormal and very abnormal propagation, including multipath on digital sound broadcasting systems?
+7 What are the effects of normal, abnormal and very abnormal propagation, including multipath on digital sound and multimedia broadcasting systems?

-8 What protection ratios are required to prevent mutual interference between different digital sound broadcasting services and other services using the same or adjacent frequency bands?
+8 What protection ratios are required to prevent mutual interference between different digital sound/multimedia broadcasting services and other services using the same or adjacent frequency bands?

-9 What steps need to be taken to mitigate any issues in the transition from analogue to digital sound broadcasting?
+9 What steps need to be taken to mitigate any issues in the transition from analogue sound to digital sound/multimedia broadcasting?

 10 What are the necessary planning criteria for national, regional and local area coverage for vehicular, portable and fixed reception?